oreal-solutions/npxl-video/README.md

 protoc -I=docs --dart_out=lib/generated docs/npxl_video.proto
 ```

 These instructions are assuming you're on a Windows machine.
-For more info, pleas refer to [Protocol Buffers for Dart](https://developers.google.com/protocol-buffers/docs/darttutorial#compiling-your-protocol-buffers).
+For more info, please refer to [Protocol Buffers for Dart](https://developers.google.com/protocol-buffers/docs/darttutorial#compiling-your-protocol-buffers).

 ## Unit testing